 REPAIR TABLEstatement for the table before performing any other operations on it.
 In the worst case, you might have a new clean index file without information about the data file, and then the next operation you perform could overwrite the data file.
 This is an unlikely but possible scenario that underscores the value of making a backup first.

-In the event that a table on the master becomes corrupted and you run
+In the event that a table on the source becomes corrupted and you run

-REPAIR TABLEon it, any resulting changes to the original table are not propagated to slaves.
+REPAIR TABLEon it, any resulting changes to the original table are not propagated to replicas.

 REPAIR TABLE is supported for